conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 terraform apply
 ```

-Now if you go into Conduktor Console UI, you will se a new user and group created.
+Now if you navigate to the Conduktor UI, you will see a new user, Bob, and team-a's group created.

-And if you login using external SSO (LDAP or OIDC) with email `example_user@mycompany.io` you will be known by Conduktor Console and end up in `example-group` Group.
+Login using external SSO (LDAP or OIDC) with email `bob@mycompany.io` you will be recognised by Conduktor and end up in the `team-a` Group.

 To revert the Conduktor state you can destroy created resources using `terraform destroy`